EleutherAI/ccs/joss/paper.md

   - `results/eval.csv`: Evaluation results for the reporters
   - `results/train_eval.csv`: Evaluation results for the reporter on the training set
   - `results/lr_eval.csv`: Evaluation results for the logistic regression models
-  - `results/reports/`: Folder containing the reports for each layer
   - `results/sweeps/`: Folder containing the sweeps for the run
   - `results/plots/`: Folder containing the plots for the run
   - `results/fingerprints.yaml`: Metadata files that store unique identifiers (fingerprints) for different dataset splits